RobThree/HumanoID/README.md

 The `UrlGenerator` will automatically determine which 'categories' are available.
 In the above example generated url's would take the form `adjective-color-animal`.
 Whenever this should turn out to be not enough, the `UrlGenerator` automatically repeats the first category as often as needed; so this would result in `adjective-adjective-color-animal` or even `adjective-adjective-adjective-color-animal` and so on.
 However, the order of the categories can be specified by passing an array of words to the `$categories` argument of the `UrlGenerator` class.
 You could, for example, pass `['colors','adjectives','animals']` which will result in url's that take the form `color-adjective-animal` or, again, when this should not be enough: `color-color-color-adjective-animal`.

+Ofcourse you don't have to use adjectives, colors and animals.
+It can be anything you want.
+So, more generalized, you can provide any data structure in the form

+    [
+        "cateogory" =>  ["value", "value", "value", ...],
+        "cateogory" =>  ["value", "value", "value", ...],
+        ...
+    ]

 ## Separator

 By default `UrlGenerator` uses the `-` character to separate words.
 This results in urls like `big-red-whale`.
 You can specify any desired string as a separator; it helps if the separator string is not contained in any of the words.
 It is possible to specify an empty (`''`) or `null` separator.
 This wil result in urls like `bigredwhale`.
 This is the closest to what Gfycat url's look like.
 However, you need to take extreme care that the words don't overlap.
 If, for example, the adjectives would contain both `old` and `cold` a url like `genericoldpanda` will result in an ambiguous result ("generi", "**cold**", "panda" vs. "generi**c"**, "**old**", "panda").
 With a carefully generated wordlist this shouldn't have to be a problem.